gaellafond/bes/modules/dmrpp_module/data/README.md

 intend to utilize.
 For example in S3 you need to know the _bucket name_ and the AWS S3 URL (https://s3.amazonaws.com)
 1. If you haven't already done so put your data into the hosting service space (And if you _do_ have it locally don't remove it until the _dmr++_ process is completed!)
-1. Use the tools discussed below to make one or dmr++ files for your data (you'll need the bucket name and all that from previosuly)
+1. Use the tools discussed above to make one or more _dmr++_ files for your data (you'll need the bucket name and all that from previosuly)
 1. Place the _dmr++_ files, in any organization desired, into the BES.Catalog.catalog.RootDirectory tree.
-1. You can now access the remote data by navigating to the location of the _dmr++_ files and access them through the Data REquest Form or the DAP2 and DAP4 protocols.
+1. You can now access the remote data by navigating to the location of the _dmr++_ files and access them through the Data Request Form or the DAP2 and DAP4 protocols.

 # Previously